ipsemenov/ImmunoMind_project/README.md

 **Figure 4.** Metrics on the test datasets with prediction of unassigned cells
 ![all_cell_types_threshold.png](images/not_all_cell_types_threshold.png)

-Conclusions:
-- Support Vector Machine Classifier shows the best f1-score
-- If the model is trained on the data from one protocol (e.g. 10X), it performs good at the different data from the same protocol.
-However, for the data from different protocol (e.g. Dropseq), metrics are worse.
-Train you model on the data from suitable protocol!

 # Labelling the unassigned cells
 Some classifiers can produce some certanty measure of the prediction (e.g. probabillity).
 It can be used to mark uncertain predictions.
 But how to define an optimal threshold for the classificator?
 Duan et al [2] suggested using the 1st percentile of the certanty for each class.
 E. g. such value that 99% of cells of that class have the higher certainty.